-In 2013, 2.4 nmi of spawn was documented with an estimated escapement of 412 tons of mature herring.
-This is the second year in a row that this stock has shown a substantial decrease.
+In 2014, 3.2 nmi of spawn was documented with an estimated escapement of 444 tons of mature herring.
+The biomass has been decreasing in this area since 2008.
 The reason for this decrease is not known, however there are many oceanographic and biological influences on herring populations that are not well understood.
-The 2014 forecast biomass is 833 tons, which is below the 1,000 ton threshold necessary to conduct a commercial fishery.
-Therefore no commercial fishery will occur in Hoonah Sound during the 2014 season.
+The 2015 forecast biomass is 721 tons, which is below the 2,000 ton threshold necessary to conduct a commercial fishery.
+Therefore no commercial fishery will occur in Hoonah Sound during the 2015 season.

-Herring spawning normally occurs in Hoonah Sound during the last two weeks of April (Tables 7 and 8).
+Herring spawning normally occurs in Hoonah Sound during the last two weeks of April (Tables 8 and 9).
 The earliest recorded spawning occurred on April 13, 1990, and the latest recorded spawning was on May 17, 1971.
-During the 2013 season, spawning occurred from May 7 through May 9 and only 2.4 nmi of spawn was observed.
-Comparative spawn timing for Hoonah Sound and Tenakee Inlet is shown in Table 7.
+During the 2014 season, spawning occurred from May 5 through May 8 and only 3.2 nmi of spawn was observed.
+Comparative spawn timing for Hoonah Sound and Tenakee Inlet is shown in Table 8.
 Traditionally, spawning occurs in Hoonah Sound around Vixen and Emmons Islands and the shoreline from Fick Cove to Ushk Point.
 Spawning has also been observed in Peril Strait along the Chichagof Island shoreline from Finger River to Broad Island, at False Island, and along the Baranof Island shoreline from Deadman Reach to Point Benham.
 The open fishing area for Hoonah Sound is shown in Figure 3.